 Financial aid for which you may qualify:

 - College Affordability Grants: For undergraduate New Mexico students with financial need who don’t qualify for other state grants or scholarships.
-The maximum amount is $1,000 per semester.
+The maximum amount is $500 per academic year.

 - Stafford Loans: The maximum loan amount is based on other financial aid, and not based on need.
 The maximum interest rate is 8.25 percent and varies according to economic conditions.